 A “colada” is a Cuban-style of espresso meant to be shared, and that ethos is what the whole restaurant is based around.
 It’s a coffee shop, but not one where you’ll find people typing away on their laptops.
 Instead, the open-air style cafe, with its handcrafted coffees, cocktails, and Cuban fare is meant to be a social gathering place for friends and coworkers.
 And if all of their food is as good as the butternut squash empanada I got to try was, it’s no wonder that this is one of DC’s favorite all-day hangouts.

 The last stop of the day was ice cream from Jeni’s, the only place on the tour I had been to before – many, many times.
 Jeni’s wasn’t actually born in DC, nor does it have any particular historical ties to the city.
 It’s just one of the best ice cream shops in the city and I had absolutely no complaints that this was how we ended the tour!

-Carpe DC Food Tour was hands-down one of the best food tours I’ve been on.
+Fork DC Food Tour was hands-down one of the best food tours I’ve been on.
 Not only did I get to try A LOT of amazing dishes, but I was also overwhelmed by how much history I learned along the way.
-Whether you’re a DC local or a visitor looking for something to do besides the National Mall, this is a tour experience you definitely need to check out!
+Whether you’re a DC local or a visitor looking for something to do besides the National Mall, this is a tour experience you definitely need to put on your DC bucket list!

 To see all tour options and to make reservations, go here.

-*While Carpe DC offered this tour complimentary to me, all opinions are my own.
+*While Fork Tours offered this tour complimentary to me, all opinions are my own.